inoxlang/inox/docs/builtin.md

 the http.exists takes a URL (or host) as argument, it sends a HEAD request and returns true if the status code is less than 400.
 ### http.post

-the http.post sends a POST request to the specified URL (or host) with the given body value, the body value can be any %readable or serializable object/list.
+The http.post sends a POST request to the specified URL (or host) with the given body value, the body value can be any %readable or serializable object/list.
 A %mimetype value can be specified to change the value of the Content-Type header.

 **examples**